|Palladium price per Gram||US$55.53|

 Physical palladium is mostly available in the form of coins or bars, and both types must have a millesimal fineness of at least .9995 to be considered pure.
 Palladium coins tend to be valued higher, due to higher production costs, their appeal to collectors, and the fact they are minted far less frequently than platinum, silver and gold coins.

 Palladium bullion bars are available as parts of an ounce, multiples of one troy ounce, grams, or kilograms, and again as parts or multiples of these units of weight.

-Much like silver and gold, platinum is a supply and demand commodity.
-However, although the value of platinum can fluctuate in-line with the various factors that affect the price of silver and gold (economic trends, technology advancements, inflation etc.), it also has its own unique set of influencers:
+Much like silver and gold, palladium is a supply and demand commodity.
+However, although the value of palladium can fluctuate in-line with the various factors that affect the price of silver and gold (economic trends, technology advancements, inflation etc.),it also has its own unique set of influencers:

 As South Africa and Russia account for an approximately even split of around 80% of the world’s palladium resources, any sanctions, economic downturns or miner strikes can significantly affect the price of palladium, both positively and negatively.